 - Safeguards all traders with negative balance protection

-- Stores customer funds at first-tier banks like Barclays and Lloyd’s
+- Stores client funds at top-tier banks such as Barclays and Lloyd’s

 - Supports free PayPal deposits and withdrawals